top of page

 Singing About Molly Malone

 When you visit Dublin, you will find Molly Malone is the most talked about woman in the city.
 They mention her at the Irish Rock 'n’ Roll Museum and on Sandemans’ New Dublin free walking tour.
 They talk about her on the Dublin by Night Tour.
 There is even a statue of her on Suffolk Street in Dublin City, but who is Molly Malone?
-Is she a factual person or just a fictional character in a song?
+Is she based on a real person or just a fictional character in a song?

 Although there is no definitive proof that Molly Malone was a real person, a bronze statue was erected in her honor in 1988.
 This monument has since been voted as Ireland's most popular landmark.The mystery surrounding Molly Malone may never be solved, but the song dedicated to her is a classic that is performed in sports arenas, concert halls, and pubs across Ireland.
 It has also been featured in various movies and TV shows.
-Cockles & Mussels has become the unofficial anthem of Dublin and has been covered by renowned Irish artists like The Dubliners, Sinead O'Connor, and U2.
+Cockles & Mussels has become the unofficial anthem of Dublin and has been covered by famous Irish artists like The Dubliners, Sinead O'Connor, and U2.

 Lyrics to Molly Malone